 Speaker: Ning (Jenny) Jiang, Ph.D., University of Pennsylvania

 Moderator: Michelle Krogsgaard, Ph.D., NYU School of Medicine

 At this seminar, Dr. Jiang discussed a newly developed technology on linking T cell antigen specificity to TCR sequences, gene expression, and phenotyping at a single cell level and in a high-throughput manner.

 Speaker: Zeynep Gümüş, Ph.D., Icahn School of Medicine at Mt.
 Sinai

-This is a joint seminar with the Cancer Moonshot Seminar Series and the DataViz + Cancer program.
-At this seminar, Dr. Gümüş will talk about a user-friendly tool her group is developing to enable researchers of all computational skill levels to visually analyze and explore immune monitoring assay results.
+This was a joint seminar with the Cancer Moonshot Seminar Series and the DataViz + Cancer program.
+At this seminar, Dr. Gümüş talked about a user-friendly tool her group is developing to enable researchers of all computational skill levels to visually analyze and explore immune monitoring assay results.

 Tuesday, October 18th 2 – 3pm ET

 Speaker: Francisco (Paco) Robles, Ph.D., Georgia Institute of Technology and Emory University

 Moderator: Milind Rajadhyasksha, Ph.D., Memorial Sloan Kettering Cancer Center

 Simple and low-cost optical imaging tools for label-free molecular imaging and 3D microscopy and their application in biomedicine.